Table of Contents

-If you are using PostgreSQL, please provision a database and a user, ie:
+If you are using Postgres, please provision a database and a user before starting Kong, ie:

 CREATE USER kong; CREATE DATABASE kong OWNER kong;

 Now, run the Kong migrations:

 If you are going to run Kong in DB-less mode,

 you should start by generating declarative config file.
 The following command will generate a